Helen L. Koch

 Helen Lois Koch (August 26, 1895 – July 14, 1977) was an American developmental psychologist and a faculty member at the University of Texas at Austin and the University of Chicago.
 Koch developed nursery school teacher training programs during World War II and she researched the differences between sets of fraternal twins, identical twins and non-twin siblings.

 A graduate of the University of Chicago, Koch was credited with research work that improved the accuracy of investigations into sibling order.
-She was the co-winner of the first G. Stanley Hall Award for Distinguished Contribution to Developmental Psychology.
+She was the co-winner of the first G. Stanley Hall Award for Distinguished Contribution to Developmental Psychology in 1967 (later named Division 7).
 She helped to found Delta Kappa Gamma, a professional society for women educators.

 Early life

 Born in Blue Island, Illinois, Koch had an interest in the piano from the age of eight, and she continued to play through her college years.
 She attended the University of Chicago, where she pursued psychology studies with a minor in German.
 She earned an undergraduate degree (1918) and a Ph.D.
 (1921) at the university.